Build a Retrieval Augmented Generation (RAG) App: Part 1

 Customizing the prompt

 As shown above, we can load prompts (e.g., this RAG prompt) from the prompt hub.
-The prompt can also be easily customized:
+The prompt can also be easily customized.
+For example:

 from langchain_core.prompts import PromptTemplate